 This is why content distribution and promotion are as essential as content creation.
 After putting all that effort into creating your content, you need to map out a distribution channel.

 First, you need to know which channel your personal brand will predominantly be built on.
 Twitter?
 LinkedIn?
 Email?
 Facebook?
 Quora?
 Or a combination of different channels?

 Before choosing a channel, consider where your ICP & potential investors typically hang out.
 Then after creating your content, distribute massively on the channel you’re active on.
 Effective content distribution will increase your visibility and highlight your industry leader status.
 In the words of Kennedy Nunez, a Business Development Associate for Swyft,

 NB: The next five steps don’t have to be executed in the sequential order presented, and the purpose is to increase your visibility.

 The fifth step to building a personal brand with content is relating with your audience.
 Over time, with proper content creation and distribution, you will be noticed, and more people will engage with your content.
 When this happens, don’t neglect to interact with your audience.

 Respond to as many comments and questions as possible, and engage in meaningful conversations with your followers.
 This might seem like a lot, but it is necessary to humanize your brand and make it more approachable.

 Step 6: Interact With Other Thought Leaders Content

-Apart from engaging with your audience, you should engage with other thought leaders and investors (a few minutes daily will do).
+Apart from engaging with your audience, engage with other thought leaders and investors (a few minutes daily will do).

 Look for their profiles on social media or communities, follow them, contribute to and share their content.
 Over time, you’ll have a well-rounded network and develop some sort of relationship with these people, which might come in handy.